 When she was 15 years old, Dr. Davison attended a boarding school called Hendon Hall, in Middlesex, England.
 Further, Dr. Davison attended St Mary’s Medical College in London England.
 She graduated M.R.C.S. and L.R.C.P. in 1921.
 After graduation she emigrated to Canada and practiced medicine in Blenheim, Ontario.

 Dr. Davison’s sister Joyce also became a medical doctor.
 Dr. Joyce Pattison Yeoman registered with the United Kingdom Medical Registry on the 3rd of August, 1923.
 Her qualifications were listed as M.R.C.S. and L.R.C.P.
 London 1923.
 Also M.B., B.S.
 1925 University of London.
 According to the 1935 through 1955 U.K. Medical Registry, Dr. Yeoman practiced at her family’s estate, The Close, Brompton, Northallerton, England.
 Dr. Davison’s sisters never married.
 Her parents and her sisters are buried at the St. Thomas Churchyard in Brompton, Northallerton.

 According to the 1928 Ontario Medical Registry, Dr. Davison joined the College of Physicians and Surgeons on the 22nd of April, 1926.
-Dr. Davison joined Dr. Alexander Laird Story in his Blenheim practice in 1934.
+Dr. Davison joined Dr. Alexander Laird Story in his medical practice in Blenheim in 1934.
 In the early 1950’s Dr. Davison moved to Oakville, Ontario.

 Mr. Davison died on the 08th of August,1973 and he was buried at St Mary’s Catholic Cemetery (Rear Lot 335) in Oakville.